Nonparametric Modeling of Continuous-Time Markov Chains: Discussion

 Future work could extend the framework to account for uncertainty in the covariates themselves, which are currently treated as fixed and known.
 Incorporating covariate uncertainty may yield more robust inference, particularly in settings where the external information is noisy or incomplete.
-Additionally, while the current approximation significantly enhances computational efficiency, further research could explore alternative scalable gradient approximations or inference strategies to support even larger or more complex state spaces.
+In addition, the multi-site gradient results derived in Section~\ref{NPR.sec:multi-site} suggest several promising directions.
+As the number of sites $\NPRnumberOfAlignmentsSites$ grows, the cost of the exact gradient approaches that of the approximate one, because adjoint accumulation across sites amortizes the integral-solve cost; both methods will achieve a time complexity of around $\mathcal{O}(\NPRnumberOfAlignmentsSites \NPRndata \NPRnstates^2)$.
+This favorable scaling opens the door for gradient-based inference for higher-dimensional substitution models for molecular sequence data, for example, to estimate amino-acid substitution rates using large genomic alignments.
+In the across-site rate-heterogeneity setting, the linear scaling of integral solves in the number of rate categories further suggests that the exact gradient could be applied to mixture-based substitution models without prohibitive overhead.

+The GP prior also introduces its own computational costs.
+In particular, GP hyperparameter sampling requires operations cubic in the number of off-diagonal rates, corresponding to $\mathcal{O}((\NPRnstates^2-\NPRnstates)^3) \approx\mathcal{O}(\NPRnstates^6)$ scaling in the state-space size.
+Although this cost is amortized in the examples considered here, extensions to substantially larger state spaces should also consider more scalable nonparametric or semiparametric alternatives, such as sparse or structured GP approximations, spline-based models, or compact neural-network parameterizations.

 In summary, the proposed framework offers a robust and scalable solution for Bayesian inference of CTMCs.
-By providing a principled way to model nonlinear covariate effects and employing computationally efficient gradient approximations, this work extends the capabilities of current models, allowing for deeper insights into the dynamics of stochastic processes.
+By providing a principled way to model nonlinear covariate effects and employing computationally efficient gradient evaluations, this work extends the capabilities of current models, enabling deeper insights into the dynamics of stochastic processes.